 In The Final, one of the outcasts' victims is drugged so that he can't move but can feel everything.
 Then, Emily sticks him in the throat with needle after needle, all while she remains completely silent and his friends beg for her to stop.

-The ultimate fate of Sara Goldfarb in Requiem for a Dream.
+Happens to Sara Goldfarb in Requiem for a Dream.
 And to an extent, the other three protagonists during the final sequence as well.

 First, the Grimhold kept Morgana and Veronica trapped for a millennium.
 Morgana and Veronica were trapped in the Grimhold for over a millennium, though, unlike the urn, it isn't expressly stated that the Grimhold prisoners are conscious.